waltmo147/GHSAB-Website/documents/design-plan.md

   - Will Abby know what to do at this step?
     - Yes, maybe or no: yes
-    - Why? because she wants to delete a blog post, and it makes the most sense to click on edit blogs
+    - Why? because she wants to delete a blog post, and it makes the most sense to click on edit blogs, since tht is where she can edit the whole page.

   - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
     - Yes, maybe or no: yes